jhu-information-security-institute/NwSec/applications/emailsvr/README.md

 1. Edit `/etc/dbconfig-common/postfixadmin.conf` and change value of line with `dbc_dbtype` from `mysql` to `mysqli`
 1. Log in to `http://email.netsec-docker.isi.jhu.edu/postfixadmin/setup.php`
     * Specify a setup password and copy the generated hash into the value for the setup_password variable in `/etc/postfixadmin/config.inc.php`
-    * Then, create a superadmin account `postfixadmin@netsec-docker.isi.jhu.edu` and specify its password
+    * Then, login with the setup password to create a superadmin account `postfixadmin@netsec-docker.isi.jhu.edu` and specify its password
 1. Use that superadmin account to log in to `http://email.netsec-docker.isi.jhu.edu/postfixadmin/login.php`
     * Create a new `netsec-docker.isi.jhu.edu` domain
     * Create new email accounts in the `netsec-docker.isi.jhu.edu` domain